 - Who will be the GO, and might others take on administrative or leadership roles to assist.
-These roles need to be discussed and defined, and made clear to everyone involved. - What is the group to be called? - What are its aims and how are these best met? - · Where and when will it meet and how often? - What resources will it need? - How is the work to be shared in a fair way? - How long is the group expected to run or how long will a topic last? - Are there any costs involved and how will these be shared? - Tell the GC and supply your email address, or find someone who will act as the email Contact.
+These roles need to be discussed and defined, and made clear to everyone involved.
+The GO does not need to be expert in the Group topic, their prime purpose is to administer the Group. - What is the group to be called? - What are its aims and how are these best met? - Where and when will it meet and how often? - What resources will it need? - How is the work to be shared in a fair way? - How long is the group expected to run or how long will a topic last? - Are there any costs involved and how will these be shared? - Finally prepare a brief outline of the group's aims and meeting details for advertising in the annual Handbook and for a information on a dedicated page on the web site. - Will funding or a grant be required to purchase basic equipment. e.g. a Chess Set or cards for a Card Playing group. - Tell the GC and supply your email address, or find someone who will act as the email Contact.